Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 Either way, this cookie holds up VERY well as leftovers.
 Even two days later, this half-pound cookie was still incredibly soft and gooey.

-If you’re willing to make a half-pound chocolate protein cookie, I’m willing to bet that you love chocolate.
+If you’re willing to make a half-pound protein cookie, I’m willing to bet that you love cookies.

-Your hunt for the ultimate protein cookie is over with this HALF POUND chocolate protein cookie.
+Your hunt for the ultimate protein cookie is over with this HALF POUND protein cookie.
+Go for double chocolate or keep is classic with chocolate chip.

 Ingredients